balderdashy/sails-docs/concepts/Sessions/sessions.md

 Now when the user agent makes the next request, the `Sails.sid` stored on the cookie is checked for authenticity and if it matches an existing `sid` in the session store, the contents of the session store is added as a property on the `req` dictionary (e.g. `req.session`).
 We can access properties on `req.session` (e.g. `req.session.me`) or add properties to it (e.g. `req.session.me == someValue`).
 The values in the session store might change but generally the `Sails.sid` and `sid` do not change.

-### The `Sails.sid` will change if the *in memory* session store is restarted
+### When does the `Sails.sid` change?
 By default, the Sails session store is *in memory*.
 Therefore, when you close the Sails server, the current session store moves on to session heaven (e.g. the session store disappears).
-When Sails is restarted, a user agent request will follow scenario 1 above.

-### The `Sails.sid` will change if the user agent cookie expires or is removed.
+When Sails is restarted, although a user agent request contains a `Sails.sid` in the cookie, the `sid` is no longer in the session store.
+Therefore, a new `sid` will be generated and replaced in the cookie.
+The `Sails.sid` will also change if the user agent cookie expires or is removed.

 >The lifespan of a Sails cookie can be changed from its default setting (e.g. never expires) to a new setting by accessing the `cookie.maxAge` property in `projectName/config/session.js`.